rex2630/codeswholesale-for-woocommerce/readme.txt

 *Rate the risk of your clients’ orders*

 Not all orders submitted by your clients are fully secure.
 How do you know that?
-Use CodesWholesale risk score feature and have full control over them.
+Use CodesWholesale risk score feature and have full control over your clients’ orders.

 *Download invoice in pdf*